Peugeot Electric Cars

 Fast forward 50 years to the 1990s and Peugeot unveiled the all-electric 106 Electrique, which was sold to drivers in the UK during that decade.
 Unfortunately at that time, consumers weren’t quite ready for the 106 Electrique, which had a range of just 62 miles.

 However, just a couple of decades later in 2013, and with the EV industry seeing huge advancements, the Peugeot e-2008 was released.
 The e-2008 really showed what a modern French electric car could really do.
+For a more detailed breakdown, head over to our e-2008 model page.

 Why driving an EV is great